asmodeus812/elearning/java-se-study/java-8/19-streams-and-collections.md

 interface Stream<T> extends BaseStream<T, Stream<T>> // the signature of the Stream API
 ```

-The Stream interface extends the BaseStream, and is meant to provide the most commonly used aggregation and tranformation operations that can be performed on any data structure
+The Stream interface extends the BaseStream, and is meant to provide the most commonly used aggregation and
+transformation operations that can be performed on any data structure

 | Method Signature                                                                                 | Description                                                                                                                               |
 | ------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------- |